MicrosoftDocs/bot-docs/articles/nodejs/use-default-message-handler.md

 ---
 title: Respond to user messages | Microsoft Docs
-description: Learn how to start sending and receiving messages by using message handlers in the Bot Builder SDK for Node.js.
+description: Learn how to send and receive messages using the message handlers in the Bot Builder SDK for Node.js.
-keywords: Bot Framework, dialog, send messages, conversation flow, conversation, node.js, node, Bot Builder, SDK
 author: DeniseMak
 manager: rstand
 ms.topic: article